braheezy/zoleco/README.md

 ## zoleco

-The [ColecoVision](https://en.wikipedia.org/wiki/ColecoVision) was a 2nd-generation video game console from the early 80s.
-This is a full emulator of that system, capable of running ROMs for that console.
+The [ColecoVision](https://en.wikipedia.org/wiki/ColecoVision) was a 2nd-generation video game console from the early 80s. `zoleco` is a full emulator of the system, capable of running ROMs for that console.

 ![hello](./demos/hello.png)
 ![donkey](./demos/donkey-kong.png)